How To Catch Mulloway (Jewfish)

 Bring rod holders.
 I use PVC piping shoved into the sand.
 Cast your bait out, put your rod in the rod holder and sit back in your chair.
 If you’re set up nicely, this style of fishing is very relaxing and not very demanding.
 Reel in to check your bait every now and then.
 Keep an eye on your rod.
 That’s it.
 Let it hang out in the surf and enjoy the night.
 Using this technique you can use more than one rod to improve your chances.
 Hang out a couple of rods, leave them in rod holders, sit back and relax.

 If you’re leaving your rod unattended you have the risk of the line getting slack and it forming a big tangled mess.
 The last thing you need is a tangled mess to destroy your motivation.
 Use a star sinker heavy enough to suit the conditions and keep an eye on the line to avoid it getting too slack.
 Mono line works better in these conditions, as it’s less susceptible to forming birds nests.
-If your reel is spooled with braid, attach several meters of mono to use as a leader.
+If your reel is spooled with braid, attach several rod lengths worth of mono to use as a leader.
 Make sure you add enough length of mono so that, when casting, the rod is relaxed by the time the knot passes through the guides, otherwise the knot will violently smack into the guides as it passes through, wearing out the knot and guides.
+Learn how to do the FG knot and use it for your mono to braid connection since it is very slim and easy to pass through guides.

 Casting distance can be an issue when fishing for mulloway if the gutter is far from shore.
 The braid spooled reel with mono leader is a good setup for casting distance.
 You get the advantage of light, further casting line from the braid and the improved tangle resistance of mono.
 Mono line is also more abrasion resistant and provides some shock absorption which reduces the risk of a break off.